symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Installing and configuring Doctrine PHPCR ODM
 =============================================
 The goal of this tutorial is to install and configure Doctrine PHPCR ODM.
+Note that Symfony2.1 (currenly master) is required for the CMF to work.

 Documentation TODO
 ------------------